 Today I chanced upon a blog of a tango teacher in Montreal called Graffiti Tango.
 It seems like he has been running a school for a long time.
 Many of the things he says, and he says a lot, seem to resonate with me, both in terms of some of his views about teaching and some wider political issues.
 However, while he was saying some of the things that I might say, I noticed that there was a significant difference of perspective.

-This teacher has as dance background and a lot of his material is concerned with performance.
+This teacher has a background in classical ballet and a lot of his material is concerned with performance.
 When he talks about improvisation, for example, he’s referring to improvised as opposed to a choreographed performance.
 This couldn’t be more different from the way that I use the idea of improvisation which has nothing at all to do with a performance for an audience.

-This actually connects to a broader issue concerning the relationship of performers to social tango dancing generally, and I don’t just mean dancers but also musicians.
-For I also found myself at odds with live musicians whose music was very good, but whose perspective on tango was radically different from mine.
+This actually connects to a broader issue concerning the relationship of performers to social tango dancing generally.
+I include musicians as well as dancer here because I also found myself at odds with live musicians whose music was very good, but whose perspective on tango was radically different from mine.

 My general impression is that both musicians and performing dancers have a parasitic relationship to social tango dancing, in particular traditional milonguero dancing, and their influence has a generally detrimental effect on the latter, whether or not they themselves are able to perceive this or intend it that way.